 The charitable Swing with the Legends golf series has raised more than $49 million, benefiting dozens of charities including Children's Hospital, American Diabetes, Boys and Girls Clubs, Cystic Fibrosis, Special Olympics, Leukemia Society of America, the Salvation Army, Meals on Wheels and Little League Baseball.
 Organized at some of the country's premier golf courses, the Swing with the Legends golf series provides a weekend of fun for participants while benefiting those less fortunate.
 "As a former player, I can think of nothing we can do with more conviction than to help so many charities and communities throughout the country," said former Cleveland Indians great Jim "Mudcat" Grant.
 "The golf series provides all of us the opportunity to come together and support many worthwhile causes."

 In addition to the golf series the MLBPAA provides, at absolutely no expense to children or their parents, the Legends for Youth clinic series.
 The Legends for Youth baseball clinics combine former Major Leaguers and youth participants on the diamond, giving children an opportunity to acquire life skills and baseball fundamentals from some of baseballs brightest past stars.
-Over the past five years, the Legends for Youth clinics have reached more than 45,000 children across the country and internationally in countries such as Australia, Canada, Curacao, the Dominican Republic, England, Germany, Mexico, Nicaragua, Puerto Rico, the U.S. Virgin Islands and Venezuela.
+Over the past five years, the Legends for Youth clinics have reached more than 60,000 children across the country and internationally in countries such as Australia, Canada, China, Cuba, Curacao, the Dominican Republic, England, Germany, Italy, Mexico, New Zealand, Nicaragua, Puerto Rico, the U.S. Virgin Islands and Venezuela.
 Commenting on his involvement with the Legends for Youth clinics, Brooks Robinson said, "There is nothing I would rather do than teach someone how to get his glove down or sign an autograph for a young player, it's the least I can do to give back to the game that has given so much to me."